bsiniarski-r7/worker-placement/README.md

 # Tools

 ## download-worker-data.sh
-This tool is used to download laliste output in a raw format, as it is stored on the short term workers to the local machine.
+This tool is used to download laliste output in a raw format, as it is stored on the short term workers.
+The copy is saved locally.

-Run with sudo:
+**Run with sudo:**
+'''

-'download-worker-data.sh date worker_start worker_end'
+download-worker-data.sh date worker_start worker_end

-Example:
+'''
+**Example:**

+'''
-''download-worker-data.sh 25-04-2018 200 217''
+download-worker-data.sh 25-04-2018 200 217
+'''